 Diagnosis, Treatment, Management and Prevention

 Constant overuse strains the foot muscles, tendons, and ligaments.
-This is especially true for athletes with a lot of jumping or runners whose feet impact hard surfaces.
-In the large majority of cases, conservative heel spur treatment is effective in alleviating the symptoms of heel spurs.
+This is especially true for athletes who jump a lot or run on hard surfaces.
+In the vast majority of cases, conservative treatment for heel spurs is effective in alleviating symptoms.

-During your visit, our podiatrist will examine your lower limbs to see if you have limited flexibility in the ankle, the area of tenderness, flat or high-arched feet, and assess for other ailments, inflammation, or repetitive overuse from daily activities or acute trauma.
+During your visit, our podiatrist will examine your lower limbs to assess for limited ankle flexibility, areas of tenderness, flat or high-arched feet, and other ailments, inflammation, or repetitive overuse from daily activities or acute trauma.
 You can have multiple concurrent conditions with a heel spur, including plantar fasciitis or Achilles bursitis.

-If you experience heel pain, it is important to assess your symptoms as they can worsen over time, even leading to a debilitating disability.
-Our podiatrist will develop a plan to ensure proper diagnosis and management of your heel spur condition to restore the optimal function of your feet.
+If you experience heel pain, it is essential to assess your symptoms as they can worsen over time, even leading to a debilitating disability.
+Our podiatrist will develop a plan to ensure proper diagnosis and management of your heel spur condition, restoring optimal foot function.

 How to Relieve Heel Spurs with Conservative Treatments

-The large majority of heel pain can be treated by noninvasive, conservative therapies and rehabilitative exercises that focus on the affected tendon.
+The vast majority of heel pain can be treated with noninvasive, conservative therapies and rehabilitative exercises focused on the affected tendon.

 Natural treatments for heel spur management to improve mobility and quality of life include:

-• Footwear Assessment guides properly fitting shoes with the right support that reduces the pressure on inflamed areas to protect the heel.
+- Footwear Assessment guides proper fitting shoes with adequate support, reducing pressure on inflamed areas and protecting the heel.

-• Shockwave Therapy uses acoustic soundwaves to noninvasively activate the body’s natural processes for tissue reconstruction to initiate the healing of heel spurs and related inflammation, thereby reducing the pain you feel.
+- Shockwave Therapy uses acoustic soundwaves to noninvasively activate the body’s natural processes for tissue repair, helping initiate the healing of heel spurs and related inflammation and thereby reducing the pain you feel.

-• Orthotic Therapy may be prescribed to support the foot arch to redistribute pressure across the feet more evenly and activate proper foot muscles to alleviate biomechanical imbalances contributing to heel spur pain.
-In addition, getting an accurate 3D Gait Analysis is critical to getting the best results from custom-made insoles.
+- Orthotic Therapy may be prescribed to support the foot arch, redistribute pressure across the feet more evenly, and activate proper foot muscles to alleviate biomechanical imbalances contributing to heel spur pain.
+In addition, obtaining an accurate 3D Gait Analysis is critical to achieving the best results with custom-made insoles.

 Other conservative protocols may include anti-inflammatory medications, ice packs, stretching exercises for the calf or to roll out the plantar fascia, night splints, heel spur taping to alleviate tension, and physical therapy can also aid in relieving pain from heel spurs.